The Experiment Podcast: Teenage Life After Genocide

 (The two finish talking.)

-Aséna: Okay, so we’re gonna—my dad said it’s totally fine for him to recite it, So later today we’re going to do it.
+Aséna: Okay, so we’re gonna—my dad said it’s totally fine for him to recite it, so later today we’re going to do it.

 Longoria: We’ll do it later?
 Okay.
 Great.
 All right, well, enjoy your vacation.
 Thank you so much!